Tyler Stephenson Preview, Player Props: Reds vs. Mariners

 Tyler Stephenson At The Plate

-- In 31.4% of his games this year, Stephenson has had at least one RBI.
-He's picked up more than one in 8.5% and driven in three or more of his team's runs in one contest.
+- In 31.1% of his games this season, Stephenson has tallied at least one RBI.
+In 10 of those games (8.4%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

-- He has scored in 35.6% of his games this year, with more than one run scored in 6.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.